 - Centerblock work done at the factory

 - Wiring through the F holes can be tricky

-Most Flying V style guitars come with set necks, but this BexGears DIY V Electric Guitar Kit was a bolt on type.
-This obviously helped to keep the cost down, and as a result, it was one of the more affordable options.
+Most Flying V style guitars come with set necks, but this BexGears DIY V Electric Guitar Kit was a bolt-on type.
+This obviously helped to keep the cost down and, as a result, was one of the more affordable options.